anilzen/QTD2024/content/talk/_index.md

 *University of Geneva*

 #### Thermodynamic Computing via Autonomous Quantum Thermal Machines

----

-### Patryk Lipka-Bartosik
-*University of Geneva*

-#### Thermodynamic Computing via Autonomous Quantum Thermal Machines
 We develop a physics-based model for classical computation based on autonomous quantum thermal machines.
 These machines consist of few interacting quantum bits (qubits) connected to several environments at different temperatures.
 Heat flows through the machine are here exploited  for computing.
 The  process starts by setting the temperatures of the environments according to the logical input.
 The machine evolves, eventually reaching a non-equilibrium steady state, from which the output of the computation can be determined via the temperature of an auxilliary finite-size reservoir.
 Such a machine, which we term a ``thermodynamic neuron'', can implement any linearly-separable function, and we discuss explicitly the cases of NOT, 3-majority and NOR gates.
 In turn, we show that a network of thermodynamic neurons can perform any desired function.
 We discuss the close connection between our model and artificial neurons (perceptrons), and argue that our model provides an alternative physics-based analogue implementation of neural networks, and more generally a platform for thermodynamic computing.

----

-### Matteo Lostaglio
-*PsiQuantum*

-#### Quantum Classical Thermodynamics
-Thermodynamic phenomena such as catalysis are characterized by complex interactions between physical and chemical processes that require challenging multiscale modeling.
-Transport and equilibration are typically described at a mesoscopic scale via computational fluid-dynamics (CFD) simulations (Navier-Stokes, lattice-Boltzmann…), reaction-diffusion equations and other models.
-To what extent can quantum theory, with its underlying linear, unitary dynamics, be used to efficiently simulate the nonlinear, non-unitary differential equations of classical thermodynamics?
-I will give an overview of recent remarkable progress as well as outstanding challenges of this nascent research direction.

 ---